Ackerman & Ackerman is one of the premier law firms specializing in representing property owners in eminent domain and condemnation actions.

 Ackerman & Ackerman provides top-tier expertise and frequently consults with attorneys and corporate counsel nationwide.

-The lawyers of our firm have served as adjunct professors of law, teaching eminent domain at The University of Detroit Mercy School of Law and Michigan State University College of Law.
-We are also prolific lecturers in eminent domain in continuing education programs, ABA seminars, The Appraisal Institute, IRWA, and ASA programs in dozens of states including Arizona, California, Florida, Illinois, New York, North Carolina, Michigan, Ohio, Texas, and Virginia.
-We have been asked to speak on federal condemnation law, state eminent domain procedures, compensation requirements, eminent domain ethics, partial takings, and payment for going concern.
+Lawyers from our firm have have served as adjunct professors of law, teaching eminent domain at The University of Detroit Mercy School of Law and Michigan State University College of Law.
+We are also prolific lecturers in eminent domain in continuing education programs, ABA seminars, The Appraisal Institute, IRWA, and ASA programs in dozens of states, including Arizona, California, Florida, Illinois, New York, North Carolina, Michigan, Ohio, Texas, and Virginia.
+Topics covered have included federal condemnation law, state eminent domain procedures, compensation requirements, eminent domain ethics, partial takings, and payment for going concern.